Piperski13/powerplant-dashboard/README.md

 [⬆ Back to Table of Contents](#table-of-contents)

-- **User-Specific Databases** — Assign each user their own database or data schema, requiring adjustments to the current database design.
 - **Form Validation** — Implement both client-side and server-side form validation for better data integrity.
 - **Deployment** — Host the application online after implementing all planned features.